Teammates

 diego.perez@utah.edu

 I am a third-year student in Biomedical Engineering in the Neuroengineering track and in the Neurosurgery Department.
 I am co-mentored by Dr. Shervin Rahimpour and Dr. Chuck Dorval, and I investigate the language pathways of patients with Parkinson's disease and essential tremors.
 I work with computational modeling, electrophysiology analyses, and MR/CT images used to reconstruct the electrode placement and analyze task outcomes during surgery.
-In my free time, I enjoy playing the bassoon with the University Campus Symphony and Utah Medical Orchestra, working out, and cooking!
+In my free time, I enjoy playing the bassoon with the University Campus Symphony and Utah Medical Orchestra, dancing salsa, and cooking!

 I am a second-year Biomedical Engineering PhD student in the Neuroengineering track.
 I am investigating how noninvasive stimulation modulates neuronal activity through computational models and electrophysiology, with the ultimate goal of utilizing it for the treatment of neurological disorders.
 Besides learning about the brain, I enjoy dancing, reading, philosophy, yoga, and playing basketball.